tessercat/daoistic-book/about.md

 on [ctext](https://ctext.org "Chinese Text Project").
 Not that I'm an expert,
 or even literate.
-I can't write characters,
+I can't write characters
-and I certainly can't read them out loud.
+or read them out loud,
-And I'll never be Daoist,
+and I'll never be Daoist,
 or Chinese,
 or live 2500 years ago,
 but the more I read,
-the more I appreciate the point of view, and the more I enjoy trying to express it in my own language.
+the more I appreciate the point of view, and the more I value trying to express it in my own language.
 While it's probably foolhardy